 Yep, first, you’ll need to decide how you want your tag to hang as this will leave a hole in your tag and you don’t want it to go through any of your information.
 The usual size drill holes for tags are either 3mm or 5mm.
-We’ll use a 5mm hole at the top centre of our tag.
+We’ll use a 5mm hole at the top center of our tag.
 All we do for now is create a circle where we want to hole so we can design around it.

 Add Your Branding To Your Tag

 It’s always good to include your brand logo so that customers can associate the garment with your brand or if you’re an independent designer, even just your name will work well.
-It’s usually a good idea to make this the centrepiece of your design on the front and then maybe have a smaller alternative on the back.
+It’s usually a good idea to make this the centerpiece of your design on the front and then maybe have a smaller alternative on the back.